-He has excellent team management and facilitation skills and has key programmatic and evaluation expertise in HIV/AIDS issues, health market dynamics, organistional effectiveness, knowledge management, strategic planning, Results-Based Management (RBM) and Value for Money (VfM).
-Sam leads on the Human Development theme at Itad which includes Health, Education, gender and social inclusion.
-Prior to joining Itad, Sam was Associate Director: Field Programmes at the HIV/ AIDS Alliance.
-In this position, he was a member of the Alliance’s Senior Management Team and was responsible for heading up the Planning Analysis and Learning Unit at the Alliance which, amongst other things, led on the Alliance’s work on research, evaluation, aid effectiveness/VfM analysis and strategic planning across 42 countries.
+Sam specialises in research, planning, monitoring and evaluation.
+He has excellent facilitation skills and has key programmatic and evaluation expertise in health, knowledge management, strategic planning, organisational effectiveness, Results-Based Management (RBM) and Value for Money (VfM) assessment.
+Prior to joining Itad, he was Associate Director: Field Programmes at the HIV/ AIDS Alliance.
+In this position, Sam was a member of the Alliance’s Senior Management Team and was responsible for heading up the Planning Analysis and Learning Unit at the Alliance which, amongst other things, led on the Alliance’s work on research, evaluation, aid effectiveness/VfM analysis and strategic planning across 42 countries.

 Bolivia, Bangladesh, Burkina Faso, Cambodia, China, Ecuador, India, Indonesia, Kenya, Malawi, Myanmar, Nepal, Nigeria, Senegal, South Africa, Tanzania, Thailand, Ukraine, Viet Nam, Zambia, Zimbabwe